bitspittle/racketeer/limp/README.md

 of `(1 + 2)`.

 This removes ambiguity if parentheses aren't used.
-That is, `(* 2 + 5 1)` is always 12, while in a language like Java, evaluating `2 * 5 + 1` depends on knowledge of operator precedence, and it actually evaluates to 11 unless you explicitly add parentheses (as in `2 * (5 + 1)`).
+That is, `(* 2 + 5 1)` is always 12, while in a language like Java, evaluating `2 * 5 + 1` depends on knowledge of operator precedence, where there it evaluates to 11 unless you explicitly add parentheses (as in `2 * (5 + 1)`).

 ### Deferred expressions

-By default, when you evaluate a Limp expression, ever part of the expression is evaluated immediately.
-However, by preceding parts of the expression with an apostrophe, it tells the evaluator to postpone evaluation on that for later.
+By default, when you evaluate a Limp expression, every part of the expression is evaluated immediately.
+However, by prefixing parts of the expression with an apostrophe (`'`), it tells the evaluator to postpone evaluation on that for later.

-This can be very useful when defining logic that you don't want to execute yourself, but you want to hand down into some method and have it do it later.

-One example is the "set variable" method, which can look like this: `set '$example 123`.
+A concrete example is the "set variable" method, which looks like this: `set '$example 123`.
 If you didn't defer the variable name there, instead writing `set $example 123`, the evaluator would try to evaluate the variable immediately and barf because it hasn't been defined yet!

-Another example for deferment is when using some list iterating method, like a filter: `filter $numbers '(>= $it 0)`.
+Another example for deferment is for lambdas.
+Here's filter: `filter $numbers '(>= $it 0)`.
-This expression means take in a list of numbers and return a new list which only has positive numbers in it.
-You can see that we define some logic (checking if a value is positive) but we don't want to run it ourselves!
-We want to let the `filter` method call it internally.
+This expression means "take in a list of numbers and return a new list which only has positive numbers in it".
+We don't want to run the logic for checking if a number is positive immediately!
+Instead, we want to let the `filter` method call it internally.
 (It is also up to the `filter` method to correctly define the `$it` variable for us.)

 ## Using Limp in your project